-For the Financial Year, the cost of sales of the Group amounted to approximately RM70.0 million (2019: RM91.6 million), representing a decrease of approximately RM21.6 million or 23.6% as compared to 2019.
-The decrease of the cost of sales was in line with the decrease in revenue.
+For the Financial Year, the cost of sales of the Group amounted to approximately RM86.7 million (2020: RM70.0 million), representing an increase of approximately RM16.7 million or 23.9% as compared to 2020.
+The increase of the cost of sales was in line with the increase in revenue.